by Tony DiGiulian

 1) 9 October 1944: Kamikaze hit on Franklin's deck abaft the island structure, slid across the deck and into the water on her starboard beam.
 This strike resulted in no casualties and minor damage to the ship with no interruption to flight operations.

 2) 30 October 1944: Attacked by three kamikazes.
 The first struck off her starboard side, the second hit the flight deck and broke through onto the gallery deck, killing 56 and wounding 60.
 33 aircraft were destroyed.
-The third plane nearly hit the Franklin before diving into the flight deck of Belleau Wood.
+The third plane nearly hit the Franklin before diving into the flight deck of Belleau Wood (see below).
 Repaired at Bremerton 28 November 1944 to 2 February 1945.

 3) 19 March 1945 (This damage is not kamikaze related but is included here for reference): Struck by two semi-armor piercing (SAP) bombs.
 One struck the flight deck centerline, penetrating to the hangar deck, igniting fires on the second and third decks as well as knocking out the combat information center and airplot.
 The second hit aft, tearing through two decks and starting fires which triggered ammunition, bombs and rockets.
 Franklin, within 50 miles of the Japanese mainland, lay dead in the water, took a 13 degree starboard list, lost all radio communications and had massive fires.
 The casualties totaled 724 killed and 265 wounded.
 Franklin was taken in tow by the cruiser USS Pittsburgh until she managed to work up enough steam to make 14 knots.
 Franklin proceeded to Pearl Harbor on her own power where temporary repairs permitted her to sail to Brooklyn, NY, where she arrived on 28 April 1945.
 During repairs, everything from the hangar floor up, except the island and forward flight deck, was removed and replaced.
 As she was determined to be surplus to requirements following the end of the war, she did not resume flight operations and was decommissioned to reserve on 17 February 1947.
 Contrary to many reports, at this time she was actually in excellent condition and was held in reserve for a potential "ultimate" Essex class conversion.
 The forward portion of her flight deck was removed in 1959 and used to repair the storm-damaged USS Valley Forge (CVS-45).
 Ultimately, Franklin was found again to be surplus to requirements and she was stricken from the Naval Vessel Register in 1964 and scrapped a few years later.